erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 > The problem was that the dynamic linking policy has changed in recent versions of GNU ld.

-More details from [djcsdy]'s comments:
+More details from [djcsdy](https://github.com/djcsdy/swfmill/commit/ecc04cfbd658d24ffd7de67d34963b2ee1aafb36)'s comments:

 > This is required due to changes in DSO linking policy in recent versions of GNU ld.
 > <br/>